kparc/kcc/README.md

 k expression right to left, you want to go fast and uninterrupted, but precedence override gets in your way.

->So while writing an expression, think of the reader and try to minimize the use of round brackets.
+>While writing an expression, think of your reader and try to minimize the use of round brackets.

 ----------------